shimroz1992/ROR_Assigment_CB/README.md

 Feel free to contribute, report issues, or provide feedback.
 We welcome your input to improve the functionality, code quality, and user experience of this project.

-If you have any questions or need assistance, please don't hesitate to reach out.
+If you have any questions or need assistance, please feel free to reach us.
 Happy coding!